-- 22. The Requiring Authority shall implement the-Construction Traffic Management Plan (CTMP) dated October 2018, which identifies how the Requiring Authority will manage construction traffic to: - (a) protect public safety; - (b) minimise delays to road users; - (c) minimise disruption to property access; and - (d) inform the public about any potential impacts on the road network.
+- 22. The Requiring Authority shall implement the Construction Traffic Management Plan (CTMP), which identifies how the Requiring Authority will manage construction traffic to: - (a) protect public safety; - (b) minimise delays to road users; - (c) minimise disruption to property access; and - (d) inform the public about any potential impacts on the road network.